AdobeDocs/experience-platform.en/help/data-science-workspace/api/engines.md

 ## Deprecated requests

 >[!IMPORTANT]
->Binary artifacts are no longer supported.
-PySpark 3 (Spark 2.4) and Scala (Spark 2.4) should now follow the [docker image](#docker-image) examples to create an Engine.
+>Binary artifacts are no longer supported and are set to be removed at a later date.
+New PySpark and Scala recipes should now follow the [docker image](#docker-image) examples to create an Engine.

 ## Create an Engine using binary artifacts - deprecated